 For physiological examinations, a head MRI was taken for the each participant and stored in an image database.
-Intracranial tumors and vascular lesions are checked and brain volume was estimated via a computerized trace of the MRI.
+Intracranial tumors and vascular lesions are checked and brain atrophy was assessed via a computerized trace of the MRI.
 Electrocardiograms are assessed by computerized automatic diagnosis and Minnesota codes of the diagnosis were stored in a database.
 Cardiac functions and intima-media thickness of the carotid artery were assessed by ultrasonic tomography.
-Peripheral vascular function was assessed using a digital plethysmogram.
-Pulmonary functions were examined with a spirometer.
-Blood oxygen saturation was also checked with an oxymeter.
 Blood pressure was measured by a physician as well as with an automatic blood pressure manometer.

 Osteoporosis is one of the major geriatric diseases.
 Osteoporosis causes chronic lumbago and bone fracture that disturbs activity in daily life in older adults.
-Bone mineral density was measured by dual x-ray absorptiometry (DXA, Hologic QDR-4500).
+Bone mineral density was measured by dual xray absorptiometry (DXA, Hologic QDR-4500).
 Four scans, including whole body, lumbar spine L2 to L4, right and left femoral bone neck, were taken.
 Moreover, bone density was also measured by high quality peripheral quantitative computed tomography (pQCT, Dinsiscan 1000).